 The default setup comes with a ¼" collet.
 It also supports ⅛" collets, but you will have to buy them separately.

-You get a plastic extrusion to lock the spindle in place while transporting to prevent unnecessary movement of the spindle.
+You get a plastic extrusion to lock the spindle in place while transporting it, to prevent unnecessary movement of the spindle.

 Origin works on a 120 V AC supply at 60Hz and draws a maximum current of 7 A, which means it can work off any standard socket.